WouterSioen/pre-commit/README.md

 ## About

-This is a pre commit script that checks staged files for syntax errors and Fork CMS coding standards.
+This is a pre commit script that checks added, copied, modified or renamed files for syntax errors and Fork CMS coding standards.

 ## Dependencies